rZn/conspicuous-stars/README.md

 - [popular-movies](https://github.com/sjlu/popular-movies) - Tries to create a list of popular movies based on a series of heuristics
 - [apps](https://github.com/HaveAGitGat/apps) - A collection of apps built on Electron
 - [composerize](https://github.com/magicmark/composerize) - 🏃→🎼  docker run asdlksjfksdf &gt; docker-composerize up
-- [nativefier](https://github.com/jiahaog/nativefier) - Make any web page a desktop application
 - [beauties](https://github.com/blackmatch/beauties) - A website building with dva + react + antd.
-- [pornhub-downloader](https://github.com/blackmatch/pornhub-downloader) - Download videos from pornhub.
 - [cloudflare-cli](https://github.com/danielpigott/cloudflare-cli) - CLI for interacting with Cloudflare
 - [end_to_end_encryption](https://github.com/nextcloud/end_to_end_encryption) - :closed_lock_with_key: Server API to support End-to-End Encryption
 - [docker-compose-ui](https://github.com/francescou/docker-compose-ui) - web interface for Docker Compose
 - [Plextras.js](https://github.com/andrewiankidd/Plextras.js) - Minor customizations to plex/web plugin
-- [logarr](https://github.com/Monitorr/logarr) - "Logarr" is a self-hosted, PHP-based, single-page log consolidation tool which formats and displays log files for easy analysis.
+- [logarr](https://github.com/Monitorr/logarr) - “Logarr” is a self-hosted PHP web app that consolidates, formats, and displays log and text files for easy analysis and monitoring.
 - [flood](https://github.com/Flood-UI/flood) - A web UI for rTorrent with a Node.js backend and React frontend.
-- [tagspaces](https://github.com/tagspaces/tagspaces) - TagSpaces is an offline, open source, document manager with tagging support
 - [koozic](https://github.com/DocMarty84/koozic) - Self-hosted media streaming server
 - [QB](https://github.com/QuickBox/QB) - QuickBox is much more than a ‘seedbox installer script’, it is a simplistic approach to achieving easy seedbox and services management from a beautifully designed dashboard.
 Allowing users the ability to interact with their seedbox and server on a professional grade level.
 - [UpsBoard](https://github.com/lienma/UpsBoard) - Usenet + plex + Stats Board, allows you to monitor your usenet services (SABnzbd+, Sick Beard, & CouchPotato), Plex, & your system (CPU Usage, Memory Usage, Bandwidth Usage, & Disk Space Usage)